 Marketing Intern Resume Writing Guide

-1. Contact Information: Start with the obvious: First First Name, Last Name, Location, Contact Information.
-Also include Social Media URLs such as Twitter, Facebook, Linkedin and Instagram.
+1. Contact Information: Start with the obvious: First Name, Last Name, Location, and Emailadres

-2. Profile/Career Summary: Your first chance to show employers whether you have what it takes, comes in the form of your profile summary.
+2. Profile/Career Objectives: Your first chance to show employers whether you have what it takes, comes in the form of your profile objectives.
 View this as a product proposal (the product being you as a candidate).
-A career summary should immediately hook the reader with 4-6 lines of action-packed statements regarding your core skills, personality traits, qualifications, and the potential value for the business.
+A career objective should immediately hook the reader with 4-6 lines of action-packed statements regarding your core skills, personality traits, qualifications, and potential value for the business.